Bearn9/clinical-contextual-redundancy/README.md

 ### Clinical Contextual Redundancy - Thesis project

-This is the full pipeline for my experiment, estimating mutual information in clinical spontaneous speech.
+This is the full experiment pipeline for my thesis project, estimating mutual information in clinical spontaneous speech.

-This repo applies the lightning-hydra repo structure and regression modules originally applied in:
+This repo consists primarily of notebooks that utilize the lightning-hydra repo structure and modules, originally from:

 https://github.com/Chief-Buka/contextual-redundancy

 The repo is configured for using 4 distinct datasets (3 corpora from Discourse and 1 from DAIC-WOZ), why we have dataset specific notebooks (TANG, UWO, TOPSY and DAIC).
 For the pipeline breakdown, we'll just use DAIC-WOZ as an example.

 This assumes that you store your data in per-speaker folders, containing full audio files and transcriptions, under: